agorman/repbak/README.md

 Repbak is a simple database backup tool made specifically to backup replicated databases.
 Repbak will send notifications based on database backup failure.
 Repbak also optionally support HTTP healthchecks for liveness.

-# Supported Databases
+# Supported Dumpers

-- MySQL 5.5 (possibly other MySQL versions but untested)
+- mysqldump

 # Supported Notifications